Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 # WORK IN PROGRESS / FOR PERSONAL USE / FOR INSPIRATION TO OTHERS <3

+## How is this recon framework different from others?
+- Puts every specific-subdomain data to particular folder associated with that subdomain, If you get comfortable with the directory structure then using this script will be a lot easier
+- The concept of this script is to convert all findings into one Markdown report, then you can import this report to ```Notion```, share this file with others and then collaborate easier
+- I want to make it run parallel
+- No Cloud subscription required.
+I want these script to run locally in the background with 0$

+## How to use this framework?
+1. The easiest way is to use my docker container [blackarch-zsh](https://github.com/Cloufish/blackarch-zsh-container), create the ```~/Pentesting``` directory on the host machine and run the container
+2. Then on the docker container change directory to this ```~/Pentesting``` directory and execute ```sudo full-web.sh -d ${domain} -u ${USER-EXEC}``` where ${domain} is your target domain and ${USER-EXEC} is the username home directory name **this is important, because otherwise finding would be put in /home/root/  which is not-intented``` (and I don't know how to remove the necessity of declaring this -u flag other than not executing as root)
 ## For now though I'll present to you what each script does:

 ### full_web.sh